 encouraged for all applications that communicate over the network.

-We have seen some applications use localhost network ports for
+Some applications use localhost network ports for

-mechanism where authentication is possible such as with a
+mechanism where authentication is possible, such as with a

-may receive requests from anywhere.)
+may receive requests from anywhere.

-not trust data downloaded from HTTP or other insecure protocols.
+trust data downloaded from HTTP or other insecure protocols.
 This includes

 validation of input in